-HealthStream, Inc. (HealthStream or the Company) provides Internet-based learning and research solutions to meet the training, information, and education needs of the healthcare industry.
-Our learning products are used by healthcare organizations to meet a broad range of their training and assessment needs, while our research products provide our customers information about patients' experiences, workforce challenges, physician relations, and community perceptions of their services.
+HealthStream, Inc. (HealthStream or the Company) provides Internet-based learning and research solutions for healthcare organizations-all designed to assess and develop the people that deliver patient care which, in turn, supports the improvement of business and clinical outcomes.
+Our learning products are used by healthcare organizations to meet a broad range of their training, certification, and development needs, while our research products provide our customers information about patients' experiences, workforce engagement, physician relations, and community perceptions of their services.
 HealthStream's customers include healthcare organizations, pharmaceutical and medical device companies, and other participants in the healthcare industry.
-Our customer base across both learning and research business units includes over 2,500 healthcare organizations (predominately acute-care facilities) throughout the United States.
+Our customer base across both our learning and research business units includes over 2,500 healthcare organizations (predominately acute-care facilities) throughout all 50 states of the United States.

-The Company's flagship learning product is the HealthStream Learning Center[®] (HLC), our proprietary, Internet-based learning platform, which at December 31, 2009 had approximately 2,073,000 contracted primarily hospital-based subscribers.
-We deliver educational and training courseware to our customers through the HLC platform.
+The Company's core learning product is the HealthStream Learning Center[®] (HLC), our proprietary learning platform provided through the Internet via software-as-a-service.
+At December 31, 2010, HealthStream had approximately 2.45 million contracted, primarily hospital-based subscribers, to the HLC.
+We deliver educational activities and training courseware to our customers through the HLC platform.
 Our research products and service offerings include quality and satisfaction surveys, data analyses of survey results, and other research-based measurement tools focused on patients, physicians, employees, and members of the community.
+The Company's core research product is the Patient Insights[TM] survey, which accounts for approximately half of our research product business.

-Headquartered in Nashville, Tennessee, the Company was incorporated in 1990 and began providing its Internet-based solutions in 1999 and providing its survey and research solutions in 2005.
-Including satellite offices in Laurel, Maryland and Franklin, Tennessee, HealthStream had 311 full-time and 86 part-time employees as of December 31, 2009.
-HealthStream has evolved from a company with an initial focus on technology-based training to a company providing full-service delivery of education, training, research, and information to healthcare organizations.
+Headquartered in Nashville, Tennessee, the Company was incorporated in 1990 and began providing its Internet-based solutions in 1999 and its survey and research solutions in 2005.
+Including an additional office in Laurel, Maryland, HealthStream had 356 full-time and 76 part-time employees as of December 31, 2010.
+HealthStream has evolved from a company with an initial focus on technology-based training to a company providing outcomes-focused learning and research solutions to the nation's healthcare providers.